 Paulus Laveil is currently Managing Director and Board Secretary of the PNG Federation of Savings and Loans Society Ltd. He has more than 15 years’ experience with the PNG National Development Bank as an Executive Manager for Lending, Policy and Corporate Services.
 He is a member of the Microfinance Expansion Project Steering Committee and is on the CEFI Board representing the Savings and Loans Societies in PNG.
 He holds an MBA from the University of New England, Australia.

-Sweta Sud has more than 20 years of innovation and management experience in the areas of education, enterprise resource planning, strategic project planning and stakeholder management.
-She is currently the Dean of PNG Institute of Banking and Business, Sweta is on the Board of CEFI representing the financial training institutions.
+Dr Sweta Jain Sud has had more than 20 years’ experience of innovation and management in the areas of education, enterprises resources planning, strategic project planning and stakeholder management.
+Currently the Dean and Academic Director of PNG Institute of Banking and Business, Sweta is on the Board of CEFI representing the financial training institutions.
 She has also been on the Board of the Small Business Development Corporation, a committee member of the Small to Medium Enterprise policy and Master plan for PNG Government and one of the founding member of the Business Coalition for women and an executive committee member of PNG India Business Council.
-She is also a Faculty for the MBA program at Torrens University, Australia.
-Sweta holds a Bachelor of Engineering and postgraduate degrees in Business Administration, Project Management and Information Systems.
+She is also a Faculty for MBA program with Chifley Business School, Torrens University Australia.
+Sweta hold a Bachelors in Engineering and three Post Graduate Degrees in Business Administration, Project Management and Information systems.

 Roddie Wada has more than 15 years’ experience in the public sector, mostly with the PNG Department of Treasury in the area of micro-economic policy.
 Currently the First Assistant Secretary of the Markets Policy Division, she deals with consumer and competition policy, private sector development and other micro/structural reform initiatives.
 Roddie is on the CEFI Board representing the Department of Treasury, and has also represented the Department on the Boards of CIC, Post PNG, Air Niugini and the Nationwide Microbank.
 She holds a Masters in Applied Commerce from Melbourne University, Australia.